-This passionfruit meringue pie would be a great recipe to serve at a dinner party, you can do all the prep during the day and then just serve it straight from the fridge when you are ready for dessert.
+Could this dessert be made ahead of time?
+Yes!
+This Passionfruit Meringue Pie would be a great recipe to serve at a dinner party.
+You can do all the prep during the day and then just serve it straight from the fridge when you are ready for dessert.

 - 2 sheets of ready rolled sweet short pastry

 - 1 can of sweetened condensed milk (395g)

 - 3 egg yolks

 - 1/3 cup lemon juice (80ml)

 - 1/4 cup passionfruit pulp = 3 fresh passionfruit (60ml)